About Us

 Research Manager

-Frank Day MSc SLP-Reg, is a research manager at the Oral Health and Swallowing Lab and clinical speech-language pathologist at One Bite At A Time: Swallowing and Speech Services.
+Frank Day MSc SLP-Reg, is a research manager at the Oral Health and Swallowing Lab and registered speech-language pathologist in Nova Scotia.
 His research interests include communication and swallowing participation and quality of life, sexual health and education, and socioeconomic determinants of communication and swallowing health.
 His masters thesis was investigating S-LP’s role in treating sexual health when impacted by communication or swallowing disorders.
 Frank enjoys contributing to research relevant to his field and interests, and working with other professionals and students who are excited about the ongoing research.

 Ani Brennan (she/her)